 A gold fund is a type of investment fund that holds gold-related assets.
 The two most common types of gold funds are those with physical gold ingots, gold futures contracts or gold mining companies.
-Gold funds are popular investment vehicles among investors who want to protect themselves against perceived inflation risks.
+Gold funds are popular investment vehicles among investors who want to protect themselves against perceived inflation risks, however, it is important to be aware of potential Gold IRA scams.
 GraniteShares Gold Trust (BAR).

 ETF database.
 Open Physical Gold Shares ETF (SGOL).
 Abrén.
 You don't invest directly in gold itself when you invest in gold funds.

 The most common way to buy gold directly is in gold bullion coins.
 The most common way to invest in gold as an investment guarantee is through an exchange-traded fund (ETF), such as SPDR Gold Shares (GLD).
 The term “gold fund” refers to an investment fund that only invests in gold and other related assets.
 Some of the most common types of gold funds invest directly in physical gold ingots or buy gold futures contracts or shares in gold mining companies.

 These types of funds are available in the form of exchange-traded funds (ETFs) or fixed capital mutual funds that mimic the performance of real gold.
 Gold funds are one of the newest ways to invest in gold as an asset without the need to keep the commodity in its physical form.
 They are basically a type of mutual fund and can be classified as fixed capital investments, depending on the units provided by the exchange-traded fund on the gold exchange.
 These funds can also be used as a hedge to protect an investor against economic crises.